Nazi exploitation: The Ilsa influence

 Producer David F. Friedman had a small acting role in Love Camp 7.
 He went on to produce Ilsa, She Wolf of the SS in 1974.
 Ilsa was unique in that the camp commandant was a sexy, sex-crazed woman played by the busty and frequently nude Dyanne Thorne.
 Between sex scenes, Ilsa subjects her male and female inmates to horrific scientific tests, much like Josef Mengele's notorious Nazi human experimentation at Auschwitz.
-Some of the tests on hypothermia and pressure-chamber endurance were factual.
-Others were pure fantasy.
-For example, to prove her theory that women can endure more pain than men, Ilsa has a male and female prisoner flogged to death.
+Some of the tests on hypothermia and pressure-chamber endurance were factual, while others were pure fantasy.

 The character is also loosely based on "The Witch of Buchenwald", Ilse Koch, the wife of the commandant of the Buchenwald concentration camp.
 Koch was known for having perverse sexual dalliances with the prisoners and was rumored to have had lampshades made from human skin.

-Ilsa includes the standard elements of sadism, degradation, whipping, sexual slavery, graphic torture, and a bloody finale with Ilsa shot dead and the camp set ablaze.
+Ilsa includes the standard elements of sadism, degradation, whipping, sexual slavery, graphic torture, and a bloody finale where Ilsa is shot dead and the camp is set ablaze.
 The film was a surprise hit on the drive-in theater and grindhouse circuit.
-Ilsa was resurrected for three profitable sequels that ignored her Nazi origins and are closer to the women-in-prison genre.
-As a freelance mistress-for-hire, she became Ilsa, Harem Keeper of the Oil Sheiks (1976), commander of a 1953 gulag in Ilsa, the Tigress of Siberia (1977), and the warden of a corrupt Latin-American prison in Ilsa, the Wicked Warden (1977).
+Ilsa was resurrected for three profitable sequels that ignored the original film's Nazi origins and are closer in nature to the women-in-prison genre.
+As a freelance mistress-for-hire, she became a harem manager in Ilsa, Harem Keeper of the Oil Sheiks (1976), commander of a 1953 gulag in Ilsa, the Tigress of Siberia (1977), and the warden of a corrupt Latin-American prison in Ilsa, the Wicked Warden (1977).